 I’m trying everything I can, but my wife just doesn’t want to reconcile our marriage.”

 “I’m doing all I know how to do, but my wife still wants a divorce.”

 “My family is split apart, but my wife says ‘no’ to working on reconciling.”

 Those are just three of many statements we’ve heard here at Marriage Missions, where the husband is seeking to restore and rebuild their broken marital relationship, and yet the wife will have no part of it.

 They ask us for help and to be perfectly honest, we often aren’t sure how to help them.
 First off, Steve and I are not Marriage Counselors —we’re Marriage Educators.
 And many of these types of couples need more help than we can give them.
 When you’re talking about deep-seeded problems, which are complex and have been going on a long time before they approach us, it’s seldom something that can be resolved with an obvious solution.

-But I’ve done some digging into trying to come up with at least SOME type of “answers” for husbands, hoping they will be a good starting point.
-When a person feels they are drowning ANYTHING of any substance is better than nothing, at least for the immediate moment.
+But I’ve done some digging into coming up with at least SOME type of “answers” for husbands, hoping they will be a good starting point.
+When a person feels they are drowning ANYTHING of any substance is better than nothing.
+This is true, at least, for the immediate moment.
 And that is what I’m offering here —something of substance to help you in your immediate desperation.